 While sea urchin can be eaten in many ways — in sushi, in crudo, on grilled toast — I decided to use it in a pasta dish.
 I took a cue from the amazing French chef Eric Ripert of Le Bernardin (who I love) for this Uni butter sauce that I paired with squid ink pasta. (*Uni is the Japanese word for sea urchin).

-As Eric Ripert says, as quoted by a good friend, “French cuisine is all about three ingredients… butter, butter, butter!”
+As Eric Ripert says, “French cuisine is all about three ingredients… butter, butter, butter!”
 And so yes, this sauce has a stick of butter in it, but butter makes pretty much anything delicious so live a little!

 For this pasta sauce, combine your uni with the butter in a large pan over medium heat.
 Whisk until the uni starts to dissolve.
 Add a little white wine and lemon juice and cook until the mixture has thickened.

 Toss your cooked squid ink pasta in the sauce and garnish with grated parmesan cheese and chopped parsley.

 It’s hard to describe what this dish tasted like but it was delicious!
 It was a lot better than I thought it would be in all honesty.
 The sea urchin sauce was buttery but also had a good seafood taste.
 It wasn’t overbearing by any means.
 I sadly can cook better than I can describe my cooking so my apologies but if you ever have the chance to eat sea urchins I recommend it! #YOLO